gloriapul/61040-portfolio/assignments/assignment2.md

 > principle after setting a name and image for a user, other users can see them \
 > state\
->  set of User with
+>  set of Users with
 >> a active status Boolean
 >> a displayname String\
 >> a profile Image\